 The FIND and CHANGE commands, described in this section, allow you to find a specified character string and to change one character string to another.
-These are primary commands; you enter them in the command field on line 2 of the display rather than in the line command area.
+While these commands provide powerful editing functions, they operate on a complete file rather than on a single data or text line.
+Therefore, you enter them in the command field on line 2 of the display rather than in the line command area.

-Since these commands are often used together (to find a character string, and then change it to another string) they are discussed together.
+Since these commands are generally used together (to find a character string, and then change it to another string) they are discussed together.
 Both commands allow special forms of character strings and several optional parameters that control: